How Many Wildebeests roam in Serengeti?

 Why Is Counting Wildebeests Important?

 Counting wildebeests holds ecological, socio-economic, and scientific significance.
-It aids in conservation efforts, ecosystem understanding, biodiversity monitoring, sustainable tourism promotion, and scientific research.
+It aids conservation efforts, ecosystem understanding, biodiversity monitoring, sustainable tourism promotion, and scientific research.
 Moreover, it preserves the ecosystem’s unique natural heritage and ensures the long-term well-being of its wildlife and habitat.

 Wildebeest Population Estimates